braoult/advent-of-code/2021/day19/README.txt

 In the above example, scanners 2 (1105,-1205,1229) and 3 (-92,-2380,-20) are the largest Manhattan distance apart.
 In total, they are 1197 + 1175 + 1249 = 3621 units apart.

 What is the largest Manhattan distance between any two scanners?

+Your puzzle answer was 12166.

+Both parts of this puzzle are complete!
+They provide two gold stars: **